Hide Search Bar

 • Students in Years 7, 8 and 9 are taught a broad range of subjects including the Core Subjects (English, Maths, Science and PE) in addition to History, Geography, Modern Languages, Computer Science/computing, Art, Design & Technology, PSHCE (Personal, Social, Health, Careers, Education), and Performing Arts.

-• Students in Years 10 and 11 follow a personalised curriculum which will include the Core Subjects (English, Maths, Science, PE and PSHCE), in addition to a maximum of four selcted GCSE options.
-Courses currently offered as GCSE options include; Geography, History, Modern Languages, Art, ASDAN, Child Development, Computer Science, Dance, Drama, Design & Technology, Engineering, Food Technology, Health and Fitness, Music, GCSE PE, Photography, Sociology and Textiles.
+• Students in Years 10 and 11 follow a personalised curriculum which will include the Core Subjects (English, Maths, Science, PE and PSHCE), in addition to a maximum of three selcted GCSE options.
+Courses currently offered as GCSE options include; Geography, History, Modern Languages, Art, ASDAN, Child Development, Computer Science, Dance, Drama, Design & Technology, Engineering, Food Technology, Health and Fitness, Music, GCSE PE, Photography, and Textiles.

 • Outside of traditional lessons there are a wealth of enrichment opportunities and clubs offered each day.
 At Forest Hall School students in Year 7,8 and 9 are expected to attend at least one club per week whilst Year 10 and 11 students attend Study Clubs as directed by their teachers and/or determined by their particular work demands throughout the year.